 Thanks for joining us!

 Before editing, create your Wikipedia account, if you don't have one already, and login to the event Dashboard.
 Using the Dashboard allows us to track our contributions during this campaign.
-You may create a user name that is based on your real name or a pseudonym; if participating for course credit, be sure to tell your instructor which user name on the Dashboard is yours.
+You may create a username that is based on your real name or a pseudonym.
 More advice: Wikipedia's Username Policy, guidance for new users.

 Don't feel limited to simply adding references!
 Before doing any substantial editing or creating new articles, read the Wikipedia Help pages and editorial policy.
 Start here.